deroude/angulartraining/README.md

 There are multiple such files, that will be used when `ng build` will be invoked with a switch, such as `--prod`.

-> In a production environment, there is no need to deploy `.ts` files.
-We deploy only `.js` files needed by the browser to run the application.
+> In a production environment, there is no need to deploy `.ts` files, since browsers don't know typescript.
+We deploy only `.js` files, which are needed by the browser to run the application.
 More to the point, we will deploy a single `.js` file, which is a packaged, compressed (or _minified_) version of our compiled code, enhanced for best size and performance.

 To use the environment variables in any typescript class, you need to import the environment like this: